Risk management: Mild versus wild risk

 Benoit Mandelbrot distinguished between "mild" and "wild" risk and argued that risk assessment and management must be fundamentally different for the two types of risk.
 Mild risk follows normal or near-normal probability distributions, is subject to regression to the mean and the law of large numbers, and is therefore relatively predictable.
 Wild risk follows fat-tailed distributions, e.g., Pareto or power-law distributions, is subject to regression to the tail (infinite mean or variance, rendering the law of large numbers invalid or ineffective), and is therefore difficult or impossible to predict.
 A common error in risk assessment and management is to underestimate the wildness of risk, assuming risk to be mild when in fact it is wild, which must be avoided if risk assessment and management are to be valid and reliable, according to Mandelbrot.

 Process

-According to the standard ISO 31000 - "Risk management – Principles and guidelines on implementation," the process of risk management consists of several steps as follows:
+According to the standard ISO 31000, "Risk management – Guidelines", the process of risk management consists of several steps as follows: